joshday/JuliaForDataScience.jl/docs/src/01-intro.md

 ## Welcome

 Welcome to the website for "Julia for Data Science".
 With this book, you'll learn how to work with data in Julia, from loading and saving to data visualization to modeling.

-Heavily influenced by the fantastic [R for Data Science](R for Data Science),